 - Forward Exam results are reported on a 3-digit score scale for English language arts, mathematics, science and social studies.

 - The tables below provide performance categories and cut score ranges for each performance level for each content area.

 The percentile tables shows the direct correlation between the percentile and the scale score from the Forward Exam for 2015-16, 2016-17, 2017-18, 2018-19, and 2020-21.
 There is no percentile table for 2019-20 as no testing occurred.
-The state percentile shows how well a child scored on the Forward Exam compared with students across the state.
+The state percentile ranks a student's score on the Forward Exam compared with students across the state.
 Note: There is no percentile table for 2019-20 as the 2020 Forward Exam was not administered due to COVID-19.

 Note that no single test can tell us whether students have learned everything that is important for students to learn.
 Additional local evidence should be reviewed for a more complete picture of student learning.